 Benjamin L. Cavataro

 Benjamin L. Cavataro is an expert on torts, consumer law, administrative law, and regulation, with a particular focus on products liability and safety law.
 He is a leading scholar of product recalls, consumer protection, corporate safety compliance and noncompliance, and enforcement of safety law by federal agencies (such as CPSC, NHTSA, and DOJ) and state regulators.
-His published and forthcoming work, which has appeared in the George Washington Law Review, Emory Law Journal, and Utah Law Review, has explored varied topics, ranging from safety whistleblowing to decisionmaking dynamics at multimember agencies.
+Cavataro’s work has appeared in the Utah Law Review, George Washington Law Review, Emory Law Journal, and JAMA Health Forum.
+His research has explored varied topics, from safety whistleblowing to decisionmaking dynamics at multimember agencies.

 Before joining Wayne Law in 2024, Cavataro served as visiting assistant professor at Villanova University School of Law.
 Prior to his academic career, he practiced law for six years in Washington, D.C., at Covington & Burling LLP, where he was special counsel, and clerked on the Vermont Supreme Court and U.S. Court of Appeals for the Second Circuit.
 He earned his J.D. magna cum laude from the University of Michigan Law School, and completed his undergraduate work at the University of Florida.